spatialthoughts/qgis-tutorials/source/docs/web_mapping_with_qgis2web.rst

 29. Similarly, Google also offers a cloud storage service called `Google Cloud Storage <https://cloud.google.com/storage/>`_.
 Once you have created an account and enable billing, you can create a bucket and upload objects to the bucket.
-I create a bucket and sub-folder similar to Amazon and set the folder to public.
+I created a bucket and sub-folder similar to Amazon and set the folder to public.
 The resulting map can be viewed at https://storage.googleapis.com/qgis-tutorials/qgis2web/index.html